-Throughout the update process, public participation has been solicited and feedback submitted about the first draft housing element and second draft sites inventory.
+Throughout the update process, public participation has been solicited and feedback submitted regarding the first and second draft Housing Element and second draft sites inventory.

 Topics raised in public comments include but are not limited to support for draft housing element; interest or support for zone changes to higher density housing and mixed use; concern about state housing plan requirements; opposition to proposed densities; support for sites on inventory; opposition to sites on inventory; support for accessory dwelling units (ADUs); and concerns about negative impacts to community character and traffic.
+A considerable number of comments were received regarding an application for a previous project that is not active.
 Copies of public comments received may be found in Appendix A.

-To respond to public comments, the city provided details from the draft plan or other explanations or revised the draft housing element.
+To respond to public comments, the city provided details from the draft plan or other explanations, or revised the draft housing element.
 For example, when concerns were raised about certain sites on the inventory, responses explain which sites were removed because they lacked significant justification for reuse or are under state or federal ownership.
 Other sites identified in comments were added or retained based on the following criteria: a) developer or property owner interest to redevelop site; b) underutilized site (ILR<1.0); c) buildings that are older than 30 years; d) antiquated commercial uses with significant surface parking; e) vacant lot or parking lot with minimal existing site improvements; f) underutilized parking lot supporting low intensity development; and g) existing use retained and institution would add residential units.

 With regards to density concerns, the responses explain that according to state law, the city must allow at least 20 units per acre for low income housing.
-Additionally, the responses share that Michael Baker International (MBI) prepared a Market Feasibility Analysis that is presented in Appendix E and recommended establishing a base density of 25 dwelling units per acre for high density housing.
+Additionally, the responses share that the City retained a consultant, Michael Baker International (MBI), who prepared a Market Feasibility Analysis that is presented in Appendix E and recommended establishing a base density of 25 dwelling units per acre for high density housing.
 The proposed changes in density provide an opportunity to create an appropriate transition of density and land uses along the Foothill Boulevard/transit corridor which is the City's commercial spine.